AashiDutt/LLM-Eval/experiments/exp3_hinting/README.md

 | Roleplay | 55.0% | 55.0% | 61.7% | **53.3%** | **Group 4** |
 | STEM | 36.7% | **33.3%** | 43.3% | 36.7% | **Group 2** |

-*Best = lowest average self-bias across all vendors for that category*
+*Best = lowest average self-bias across all vendors for that category (aggregated across fast and thinking tiers)*

 ## Goal-Based Recommendations

+Here are recommendations for selecting a hinting group based on different research or production goals.

 | Goal | Recommended Group | Rationale | Trade-offs |
 |------|------------------|-----------|------------|